 CEO & co-founder

-Christian Chabot is Chairman, CEO and Co-founder of Tableau Software (NYSE: DATA), one of the fastest growing technology companies in the world.
-Christian has led the company to nine consecutive years of record sales and customer growth.
-Prior to Tableau, Christian was with Softbank Venture Capital, where he specialized in enterprise software.
-Before that, Christian was CEO and co-founder of BeeLine Software, a pioneer of next-generation mapping technology.
-BeeLine was acquired by Vicinity Corporation.
-Christian started his career as a data analyst at Cornerstone Research, an economic consulting firm, where he first became a bona fide data geek.
-He is the author of Understanding the Euro: The Clear and Concise Guide to the Trans-European Currency (McGraw-Hill, 1998), which he wrote as a Robert Bosch Foundation Fellow.
-He holds an MBA from Stanford University, an M.Sc from the University of Sussex, and a BS from Stanford’s School of Engineering.
+Christian Chabot is CEO and Co-founder of Tableau Software (NYSE: DATA) and has led the company to twelve consecutive years of record sales and customer growth.
+Under Chabot’s leadership, Tableau has grown from a revolutionary idea to make data useful for everyone into one of the fastest growing technology companies in the world.
+With multinational operations in fifteen cities, Tableau has grown to 39,000 customer accounts in 150 countries.
+The company has been named a “best place to work” numerous times.
+Christian started his career as a data analyst at Cornerstone Research, a consulting firm, where he first became a bona fide data geek.
+He is the author of Understanding the Euro: The Clear and Concise Guide to the Trans-European Currency (McGraw-Hill), which he wrote as a Robert Bosch Foundation Fellow.
+He holds an MBA from Stanford University and a BS from Stanford’s School of Engineering.

 CDO & co-founder